zepedropaixao/zepedropaixao.github.io/projects/simi/index.md

 We even showed up on television:

-{% include youtube.html url="https://www.youtube.com/embed/MsILzbeHoaE?rel=0" description="Interview by Porto Canal" %}
+{% include youtube.html url="https://www.youtube.com/embed/MsILzbeHoaE?rel=0" description="Interview by Porto Canal on the 18th of March 2014" %}

 ## Exit

 Finally, after 4 years of involvement in the SIMI project, it was time for me to let it go and further myself in other projects.
 I decided to embrace the challenge of entering Infraspeak (know more about it [here]({{ site.base_url }}/projects/infraspeak)).

 We managed to get an exit.
 A big company in terms of technical support and PoS solutions distribution, with more than 400 clients, acquired SIMI and I still receive royalties for each sale that is made of SIMI.